 November is National Adoption Month, and it’s a great time to celebrate and reflect on how you’ve been moved by adoption.
 It’s also the perfect time to educate those around you about the amazing gift adoption can be.
 Whether you’ve adopted children, have been adopted, or know someone who has been touched by adoption, there are SIMPLE ways to participate in the national celebration

 1) Use adoption-themed stamps.

-With expressions such as, “Born in my heart”, “Adoption=Love”, and “Does your family tree have room for one more?”, these custom stamps are a sweet way to spread a little adoption cheer whether you’re writing friends and family or just paying the bills.
+With expressions such as, “Born in my heart”, “Adoption=Love”, and “Does your family tree have room for one more?”, these custom stamps are a sweet way to spread a little adoption cheer and celebrate whether you’re writing friends and family or just paying the bills.

 2) Share your feelings about adoption on your favorite social media outlets.

 This is such an easy way to share a bit of your heart with all the people you care about to help them better understand and celebrate the joy adoption can bring.
 You never know who’s the heart you might move to consider adoption by sharing just a little.

 3) Buy an adoption-themed book or check one out from your local library.